BlockChainIdentityVault/confirm-iOS-SnapFill-SDK/README.md

 If you don't see the overlay view changing, ensure first that the library is properly authenticated.
 A message will also be logged out if you attempt to call `setOverlayView:` before authenticating.

+## Choosing The Correct SDK Configuration

+There are two SDK framework configurations supplied.
+They are contained within their respective folders:
+- `Debug` - This framework can be used with both the device and simulator.
+- `Release` - This framework is optimized and will only work on devices.
+The release framework must be used when submitting an app.

+The Debug SDK and Release SDK are *named* the same.
+This is for convenience.
+To differentiate the frameworks, you can do one of the following:
+- View the contents of the framework. the simulator framework will contain a marker file named **FOR DEBUG**.
+The release framework will contain a similar marker file, **FOR RELEASE**; or
+- In terminal, navigate to the folder containing the framework and type: `lipo -info ConfirmSnapFill.framework/ConfirmSnapFill`.
+You will either see ARM (release) or x86/i386 (simulator) architecture present.

-## Running The Sample On The Device
+## Running The Sample

 There is a [sample project](https://github.com/confirm-io/confirm-iOS-SnapFill-SDK) included in this repository that acts as a good reference for your own implementation.
 Included are both Objective-C and Swift samples.

 - For Objective-C, choose the `Sample` folder.
 Open the `ConfirmSnapFillSample.xcodeproj` project file.
 - For Swift, choose the `SwiftSample` folder.
 Open the `SwiftSample.xcodeproj` project file.
-1. Select `SnapFill Sample` as the active scheme and ensure you are building for **device**
-2. Use <kbd>Cmd</kbd>+<kbd>R</kbd> to build and run the demo app.

-## Running The Sample On The Simulator

-There is a [sample project](https://github.com/confirm-io/confirm-iOS-SnapFill-SDK) included in this repository that acts as a good reference for your own implementation.
-Included are both Objective-C and Swift samples.

-- For Objective-C, choose the `Sample` folder.
-Open the `ConfirmSnapFillSample.xcodeproj` project file.
-- For Swift, choose the `SwiftSample` folder.
-Open the `SwiftSample.xcodeproj` project file.
-1. Select `SnapFill Simulator Sample` as the active scheme and ensure you are building for **device**
-2. Use <kbd>Cmd</kbd>+<kbd>R</kbd> to build and run the demo app.
+Use <kbd>Cmd</kbd>+<kbd>R</kbd> to build and run the demo app.

-### Important Tips
-**The release and simulator SDK are named the same.** This is for convenience.
-To differentiate the frameworks, you can do one of the following:
-- View the contents of the framework. the simulator framework will contain a marker file named **DEBUG**.
-The release framework will contain a similar marker file, **RELEASE**; or
-- In terminal, navigate to the folder containing the framework and type: `lipo -info ConfirmSnapFill.framework/ConfirmSnapFill`.
-You will either see ARM (release) or x86/i386 (simulator) architecture present.
-Or;